SkygearIO/features/features/40-job-queue/api.md

 For example, `high` priority worker will only register lambdas to skygear server with lambdas that are decorated with `high` priority.

+The semantics of priority is defined by the user.
+Defining a `high` priority for a lambda means that request for this lambda will be dispatched to a specific group of workers.
+It doesn't mean that the request will be dispatched earlier.

 ## Configurations

 Will support configuration including: